Uninsured Car Accidents in Phoenix

 - $250,000 policy limits settlement for a client with a herniated disc due to an uninsured driver

 Insurance carriers must offer uninsured motorist coverage when a driver signs up for an insurance policy.
 The insurance company will also offer underinsured motorist coverage.
-The two coverage options are different, but the premise is to protect drivers in an accident with a Phoenix driver who does not have sufficient insurance to cover their damages.
+The two coverage options are different, but the premise is to protect drivers and pay medical bills in an accident with a Phoenix driver who does not have sufficient insurance to cover their damages.

-The law only requires this coverage to be offered to new policyholders; it does not require you to purchase it.
-When a driver refuses uninsured/underinsured coverage, they must sign a declaration page stating their understanding of the coverage options and their choice not to purchase them.
+The law only requires this coverage to be offered to new policyholders; it does not require uninsured motorist coverage to be purchased.
+When a driver refuses uninsured/underinsured motorist coverage, they must sign a declaration page stating their understanding of the coverage options and their choice not to purchase them.

 State law does require all drivers to have liability insurance coverage.
-The Arizona minimum is 15/30 for bodily injury, which means the insurance company will pay up to $15,000 for one person and a total of $30,000 per accident.
-These are the limits the insurance policy will pay out regardless of severe injury or wrongful death, and when drivers purchase the minimum coverage, it is usually inadequate to cover an injury victim’s damages.
+The Arizona minimum for uninsured/underinsured motorist bodily injury coverage is 15/30, which means the insurance company will pay up to $15,000 for one person and a total of $30,000 per accident.
+These are the limits the insurance policy will pay out regardless of severe injury or wrongful death, and when drivers purchase the minimum coverage, it is usually inadequate to cover an injury victim's damages.

 While Arizona law requires drivers to have auto insurance, some statistics report that up to 25 percent of drivers go without it.
-Due to this, we strongly recommend that Arizona drivers purchase uninsured and underinsured motorist coverage with an auto insurance policy.
+Due to this, we strongly recommend that Arizona drivers purchase uninsured and underinsured motorist coverage from their own insurance company.